Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models

-This section introduces four common semi-supervised settings and explains how they can be reformulated as a unified few-shot setting for pre-trained VLMs, referred to as \textit{Few-shot SSL}.
+We summarize four common SSL settings from 50 recent top-tier publications, which represent the primary and most challenging focuses of current research.
+Then, we reformulate these settings for pre-trained VLMs to ensure fair comparisons.
 The dataset \(\mathcal{D}\) used in this setting consists of a small labeled subset \(\mathcal{D}_l=\{(\mathbf{x}_i, y_i)\}_{i=1}^{N_l}\) and a larger unlabeled subset \(\mathcal{D}_u=\{\mathbf{x}_j\}_{j=1}^{N_u}\), where the number of labeled samples is significantly smaller than the unlabeled samples \((N_l \ll N_u)\).
-The following provides a overview of each setting, and more details are shown in Appendix~\ref{app:detail}.
+The following provides an overview of each setting, and details are shown in Appendix \ref{app:detail}.